makehumancommunity/makehuman-static-website/content/MPFB/FAQ/how_do_i_report_a_bug.md

 draft: false
 ---

+Before reading the following, there are two quick hints which might be useful:

+- Using blender 4?
+Make sure you install the specific blender 4 build of MPFB.
+The alpha 3 release is not blender 4 compatible.
+- Running into errors which are reported as fixed?
+Take a look at [How do I make sure I have the correct version installed?]({{< relref "ensure_correct_version" >}})

+## Reporting bugs

 But reports are vital in order to help improving the software.
 So don't hesitate to report anything you find strange or if you encounter an outright error.
 This said, it will be helpful if you report these things in a structured manner.
 The following are a few hints on how to provide a good bug report.